 To simplify and be able to efficiently support the acceleration process, as well as to measure the progress, a support tool is needed.
 As mentioned before, we measure both outcome and progress in strategy acceleration.
 Therefore, the tool needs to measure, manage and present both these elements in a distinct way.

-Regardless of which tool is being used (even though we strongly recommend Howwe) it needs to have the following functionality:
+Regardless of which tool is being used (even though we strongly recommend Howwe and the dashboard) it needs to have the following functionality:

 - Ability to continuously visualize the result